Neural Network Verification with Branch-and-Bound for General Nonlinearities: Related Work

 \section{Related Work}

-Branch-and-bound (BaB) has been shown to be an effective technique for NN verification~\citep{bunel2018unified,lu2020neural,wang2018efficient,xu2020fast,de2021improved,kouvaros2021towards,wang2021beta,henriksen2021deepsplit,shi2022efficiently}, but most of the existing works focus on ReLU networks and are not directly applicable to networks with nonlinearities beyond ReLU.
-On BaB for NNs with other nonlinearities, \citet{henriksen2020efficient} conducted BaB on Sigmoid and Tanh networks, but their framework depends on a commercial LP solver which has been argued as less effective than recent NN verification methods using linear bound propagation with branching constraints~\citep{wang2021beta}.
+Due to the NP-complete nature of the NN verification~\citep{katz2017reluplex}, linear bound propagation~\citep{wong2018provable,zhang2018efficient,singh2019abstract} has been proposed to relax nonlinearities in a NN network using linear lower and upper bounds and then propagate the linear relationship between different layers, so that tractable output bounds can be efficiently computed for much larger NNs with various architectures~\citep{boopathy2019cnn,ko2019popqorn,shi2020robustness,xu2020automatic}.
+A limitation of using linear bound propagation only is that the linear relaxation, which depends on the output bounds of intermediate layers, can often have a limited tightness as the intermediate bounds gradually become looser in later layers.
+Therefore, branch-and-bound (BaB) has been an essential technique in state-of-the-art verifiers~\citep{bunel2018unified,lu2020neural,wang2018efficient,xu2020fast,de2021improved,kouvaros2021towards,wang2021beta,henriksen2021deepsplit,shi2022efficiently,wu2022toward} leveraging linear relaxation, which iteratively branches the intermediate bounds of selected neurons to enable tight linear relaxation and compute tighter output bounds.
+However, most of the existing works on the BaB for NN verification have focused on ReLU networks with the piecewise-linear ReLU activation function, and they are not directly applicable to NNs with nonlinearities beyond ReLU.
+Nevertheless, there are several previous works on the BaB for verifying NNs with nonlinearities other than ReLU. \citet{henriksen2020efficient} conducted BaB on Sigmoid and Tanh networks, but their framework depends on a commercial LP solver which has been argued as less effective than recent NN verification methods using linear bound propagation~\citep{wang2021beta}.
 Besides, \citet{wu2022toward} studied verifying Sigmoid networks with counter-example-guided abstraction refinement.
-These works have only considered S-shaped activations, and there lacks a general framework supporting general nonlinearities beyond a particular type of activation functions, which we address in this paper.
-Without using BaB, there are many works studying the verification for NNs with various nonlinearities, by improving the relaxation or extending the support of verification to various architectures: Sigmoid networks~\citep{choi2023reachability}, RNNs and LSTMs~\citep{ko2019popqorn,du2021certrnn,ryou2021scalable,mohammadinejad2021diffrnn,zhang2023rnn,tran2023verification}, and Transformers~\citep{shi2019robustness,bonaert2021fast,wei2023convex,zhang2024galileo}.
-These works have orthogonal contributions compared to ours using BaB for further improvement above a base verifier.
-In addition, there are works studying the branching heuristic in verifying ReLU networks, such as filtering initial candidates with a more accurate computation~\citep{de2021improved}, using Graph Neural Networks for the heuristic~\citep{lu2020neural}, or using a heuristic guided with tighter multiple-neuron relaxation~\citep{ferrari2021complete}, which may inspire future improvement on the BaB for general nonlinearities.
+These works have focused on S-shaped activations such as Sigmoid and Tanh, and there still lacks a general framework supporting general nonlinearities beyond a particular type of activation functions, which we address in this paper.